flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/voice-recorder.md

 The cockpit voice recorder is located in the aft section of the airplane, equipped with an underwater locating beacon.
 It records direct conversations between crew members through a cockpit area microphone and boom microphones, aural cockpit warnings, intercommunication and radio transmissions.

 The passenger address system is also recorded if the PA reception knob is selected on.

-Only the last 30 minutes of recording is retained.
+Aircraft built after 2003 have a 120 min recording time requirement.
+Airbus installs CVRs capable of 25h of recording since the end of 2020.

 ## Usage